 Before I visited Tallinn, I’d read a little bit about Creative City.
 I wasn’t particularly sold but decided to take a punt and visit the place, and I’m glad I did.
 Creative City is a vibrant part of Tallinn that’s home to some hipster stuff, like bars and restaurants and the fine-art photography centre, Fotografiska.
 If you’re looking for a trendy place to visit for a drink, consider heading to Nudist Winery.
 A creative location wouldn’t be complete without the next thing on our list of things to do in Tallinn – street art.

 17 | Wonder at Tallinn’s Art Scene

 Street art is a growing part of Tallinn and Estonia’s identity and is a world away from the communist era of Estonia.
 It’s colourful, creative and a feast for your eyes.
 A formal street art programme was created in Tallinn in 2016, which launched Estonia from medieval to modern on the global street art map.
 Street art always makes for interesting travel pictures and is one of my favourite things to photograph while travelling.

 18 | Visit Port Noblessner

-Port Noblessner is a former submarine shipyard and one of the fastest developing areas of Tallinn.
+Port Noblessner is a former submarine shipyard and one of the fastest-developing areas of Tallinn.
 It’s a trendy little spot with a mix of interesting architecture, open spaces and cafes.
-There’s also the former foundry which is now home to Proto Invention Factory – a place where you can immerse yourself in a world of virtual reality.
+There’s also the former foundry, which is now home to Proto Invention Factory – a place where you can immerse yourself in a virtual reality world.

 19 | Visit Lennusadam Maritime Museum